John-D-T/webscrape_and_nowcast_project/README.md

 ![alt text](resources/images/heatmaps.png?raw=true)

 Due to the volatile nature of events such as covid, we wanted to focus on more short term forecasting: Nowcasting.
-It is less known, but used in capturing current state of the economy
+It is less known, but used in capturing current state of the economy.

 The high-level logic of the pipeline is as follows: